-- Make sure you have enough area to move the tractor forward and backward about 10 feet in front of you and behind you.
+- Make sure you have enough area to move the tractor forward and backward 10 feet in front of you and behind you.

-If you don’t find the fault of your moving problem due to a transmission problem, you can check these items that can prevent fuel and air required to run your engine.
+If you don’t find the fault of your moving problem due to a transmission problem, you can check these items that can prevent the fuel and air required to run your engine.
 Definitely check out these items if your engine starts to sputter or shuts off so you are no longer able to drive.

 - Battery and Charging System

 - Plugged Air Filter

 Read more about items that can result in your mower stopping while mowing and how to fix them in “Reason Your Husqvarna Lawn Mower Starts Then Dies”.